 Why move to state-backed GP indemnity?

 The annual cost of indemnity has risen to around £8,000 per average GP, reports suggest.
-The BMA says GP fees increased by a staggering 50% from 2010 to 2016, and GPonline reported earlier this year that nine out of 10 GPs had seen their costs rise in 2017.
+The BMA says GP fees increased by a staggering 50% from 2010 to 2016, and GPonline reported that nine out of 10 GPs had seen their costs rise in 2017.

 At a time when the government faces an uphill battle to reach its target of increasing the GP workforce by 5,000 by 2020, soaring indemnity costs are driving growing numbers of doctors out of the profession altogether and pushing many more to reduce the number of sessions they work or turn down shifts.

 DH guidance published in November 2017 acknowledged that rising costs were a 'great source of concern for GPs and impacts negatively on the GP workforce'.
 It added: 'We are seeking to put in place a more stable and more affordable system of indemnity for general practice.'

 DH officials have confirmed that the scheme is likely to offer cover to GPs through the organisations they work in, rather than individually.
 DH guidance says: 'We envisage the scheme would provide clinical negligence cover to providers of GP services, through which the activities of individual GPs will be covered.'

 This will cover providers on GMS, PMS and APMS contracts, offering indemnity for all practice (or, for example, out-of-hours provider) staff including students or trainees.
 The BMA has said it also expects the scheme will also cover prison GPs.
 It could also be extended to other public-sector roles.